 I am an attorney who specializes in Federal and Postal disability retirement law under FERS (and for those remaining under the old system CSRS).
 I have been successful at all levels of the Federal Disability Retirement Application process — from the initial submission of the application; to the Second Stage of appeal — the “Request for Reconsideration” Stage; to the final stage of appeal, before the U.S. Merit Systems Protection Board (MSPB).

-The Office of Personnel Management carefully reviews all applications for Federal Disability Retirement.
+The Office of Personnel Management (OPM) carefully reviews all applications for Federal Disability Retirement.
 It is a benefit which should be looked upon as an entitlement and an investment.
-Consequently, any Federal Employee intending to file for Federal Disability Retirement should seek the advice and counsel of an experienced attorney who specializes in Federal Disability Retirement Law.
+Consequently, any Federal Employee intending to file for OPM Medical Retirement should seek the advice and counsel of an experienced attorney who specializes in FERS Disability Law.
 This is a specialized field, and a “general practicing attorney” will normally be completely unfamiliar with the complex bureaucratic process which is involved in Federal Disability Retirement Law.
-I am an attorney who devotes 100% of my practice to representing Federal and Postal employees to obtain a Federal Disability Retirement annuity.
+I am an attorney who devotes 100% of my practice to representing Federal and Postal employees to obtain a OPM Medical Retirement annuity.

 The process of filing a Federal Disability Retirement application is complex for a number of reasons, including: The evidentiary criteria to be met is unlike other processes; the case-laws which support a Federal Disability Retirement are legally specific to this specialized area of law; the complications which can arise from issues concerning accommodations and reassignment are unique within this specialized field of law; and multiple other issues which must be addressed in preparing, formulating and filing an effective Federal Disability Retirement application.

 I am an attorney who exclusively specializes in the legal practice of Federal Disability Retirement.
-I am a “known quantity” in Federal Disability Retirement Law, and my specialized expertise is as a Federal Disability Retirement Lawyer.
-I have an extensive background in trial practice, which comes in handy if a Federal Disability Retirement application must be appealed to the U.S. Merit Systems Protection Board — the Third Stage of the process.
+I am a “known quantity” in OPM Medical Retirement Law, and my specialized expertise is as a Federal Disability Lawyer.
+I have an extensive background in trial practice, which comes in handy if a OPM Medical Retirement application must be appealed to the U.S. Merit Systems Protection Board — the Third Stage of the process.
 Each stage of the process must be prepared meticulously.
 The Stages that are potentially involved are the following:

 Federal Disability Retirement involves a complex bureaucratic process involving many stages and many obstacles.
 Because of its inherent complexities, it is important to consult with a lawyer who specializes in Federal Disability Retirement Law in order to give you the best chance of success.
 “Success” is determined by an approval issued by the U.S. Office of Personnel Management — which will then grant you a lifetime annuity.